1Jaffry1/DBMS-project-2023/README.md

     Imani

 Abbreviations:

     Research Activity : R.A

-Assumptions taken into account during ERD:
+    Research Center : R.C

+Notes and assumptions:

     1- An institute may handle many research activities, but a research actitvity is related to only one institute

-    2- A researcher may have multiple payments (transactions) for working on a R.A (reaserch activity)
+    2- A researcher may have multiple payments (transactions) for working on a R.A (reaserch activity).
+The data for this will not contain the entire salary of the researcher, as it has already been stored in the researcher-R.A relationship

+    3- The correspondense relationship is 1-1 and this constraint is implemented by setting the researcher ID as "notnull" and "unique"